User authentication & permissions

 You can configure the default “Role Needed” for new pages in the “Settings” tab of the auth configuration dialog.

 Note that restricting pages by role may not prevent unwanted access to the underlying data or actions from unauthorized users.
-If the page has any data fetches or backend operations, make sure you set a minimum role and/or secure user data.
+If the page has any data queries or backend operations, make sure you set a minimum role and/or secure user data.

 Showing or hiding elements by role